 ii.
-Steady decline in the total amount of Ozone in the Earth's stratosphere. iii.
+Steady decline in the total amount of Ozone in the Earth's stratosphere.iii.
 Increase in coastal pollution due to land based activities.
 Unchecked human settlement of coastal zones leads to deterioration in the quality of marine environment. iv.
 Rapid industrialisation and intensive mining of minerals.
 Or any other relevant points (Any three) OR DEMERITS OF GLOBALISATION i.
-Political Consequences: It has affected the traditional conceptions of state sovereignty.
+Political Consequences : It has affected the traditional concentions of state sourceinsty.
+The old "Welfore State" is It has affected the traditional conceptions of state sovereignty.
 The old "Welfare State" is now giving way to minimalist state.
 The increased role of MNCs leads to reduction in the capacity of governments to take their decisions on their own. ii.
-Economic Consequences: It benefits only a small section of the society.
-It has led to forced globalisation leading to economic ruin for the weaker countries .
+Economic Consequences:It benefits only a small section of the society.
+It benefits only a small section of the society.It has led to forced globalisation leading to economic ruin for the weaker countries .
 Many call it re-colonisation of the world. iii.
-Cultural Consequences: It leads to the rise of a uniform culture called homogenisation.
-Imposition of Western culture on the rest of the world.
-It leads to shrinking of the rich cultural heritage of the entire globe.
+Cultural Consequences: • It leads to the rise of a uniform culture called homogenisation. • Imposition of Western culture on the rest of the world. • It leads to shrinking of the rich cultural heritage of the entire globe.
 Q27.
-"In the midst of severe competition and many conflicts, a consensus appears to have emerged among most political parties of India," In the light of this statement, analyse any three elements of growing consensus.
-OR 2×3=6 "Jammu and Kashmir is one of the living examples of plural society and politics."
+"In the midst of severe competition and many conflicts, a consensus appears to 2×3=6 - have emerged among most political parties of India," In the light of this statement, analyse any three elements of growing consensus.
+OR "Jammu and Kashmir is one of the living examples of plural society and politics."
 Justify the statement with any three suitable arguments.
 2×3=6 Ans.
-ELEMENTS OF GROWING CONSENSUS: (i) Agreement on new economic policies: Most political parties are in support of the new economic policies.
-They believe it would lead to prosperity (ii) Acceptance of political and social claims of the backward classes: All political parties now support reservation of seats for backward classes (iii) Role of Regional Parties : State level parties are sharing power at the national level and have played a central role in the country's politics. (iv) Pragmatic Consideration:Coalition politics has shifted the focus of political parties from ideological differences to power sharing arrangements.(Any three) OR Jammu and Kashmir comprises of three major social and political regions- Jammu, Kashmir and Ladakh.
-Jammu region comprises of foothills and plains inhabited by equal ratio of Hindus, Muslims and Sikhs and speakers of various languages. (iii) Kashmir region is the Kashmir valley, the people are Kashmiri speaking and, mostly Muslim with a small population of Kashmiri Hindu (iv) Ladakh region is mountainous with very little population equally divided between Buddhists and Muslims (v) Jammu and Kashmir involves the issue of Kashmiri identity- Kashmiriyat and the aspirations of the people for political autonomy.
-Politics in Jammu and Kashmir is made up of numerous strands-
+ELEMENTS OF GROWING CONSENSUS: (i) Agreement on new economic policies : Most political parties are in support of the new economic policies.
+They believe it would lead to prosperity (ii) Acceptance of political and social claims of the backward classes: All political parties now support reservation of seats for backward classes (iii) Role of Regional Parties : State level parties are sharing power at the national level and have played a central role in the country's politics. (iv) Pragmatic Consideration: Coalition politics has shifted the focus of political parties from ideological differences to power sharing arrangements.
+(Any three) OR (i) Jammu and Kashmir comprises of three major social and political regions- Jammu, Kashmir and Ladakh. (ii) Jammu region comprises of foothills and plains inhabited by equal ratio of Hindus, Muslims and Sikhs and speakers of various languages. (iii) Kashmir region is the Kashmir valley, the people are Kashmiri speaking and, mostly Muslim with a small population of Kashmiri Hindu (iv) Ladakh region is mountainous with very little population equally divided between Buddhists and Muslims (v) Jammu and Kashmir involves the issue of Kashmiri identity- Kashmiriyat and the aspirations of the people for political autonomy.
+Politics in Jammu and Kashmir is made up of numerous strands- Politics in Jammu and Kashmir is made up of numerous strands-

-One group stands for a separate Kashmiri nation-independent of both India and Pakistan Another group wants Kashmir to merge with Pakistan A third group wants greater autonomy for Jammu and Kashmir within India (vi) The Ladakh region demands intra-state autonomy within Jammu and Kashmir (Any three arguments) --
+Pakistan Another group wants Kashmir to merge with Pakistan • A third group wants greater autonomy for Jammu and Kashmir within India (vi) The Ladakh region demands intra-state autonomy within Jammu and Kashmir (Any three argume